xbps-src-tutorials/xbps-src-tutorials.github.io/src/package-update-tutorial.md

 => ERROR: khal-0.11.3_1: couldn't verify distfiles, exiting...
 ```

-The last three lines are highlighted red.
+The last three lines are highlighted in red.
 You don't have to worry about the
 `ERROR`, this is the intended behaviour of `xgensum`.

 The package should be usable now.
 You can now build it with